sci-42ver/SICP_SDF/sicp_exercise.md

   - trivial since it is just constant complexity plus `element-of-set?` complexity.
     - See wiki
       the above is wrong since we needs to keep the increasing order.
+    - Also see book "and the element being added to the set is never already in it."
 - [ ] 62
   - `(or (null? set1) (null? set2))` changed to the similar forms in exercise 59 when `(= x1 x2)` is false, `(cons x1 (cons x2 (intersection-set (cdr set1) (cdr set2))))`